marilin99/master_thesis/README.md

 The pipelines should be executed in the Python 3.8.10 environment (have not tested out other versions yet).
 All of the required libraries and their versions can be installed from the <code>requirements.txt</code> file.

 NB! for scale obtaining to work properly with Pytesseract, please make sure the Tesseract-OCR has been installed to your system and the `tesseract.exe` path has been added to `scale_obtain`.py in the commented location.
-A Stack Overflow post about the setup is provided [here](https://stackoverflow.com/questions/50951955/pytesseract-tesseractnotfound-error-tesseract-is-not-installed-or-its-not-i)
+A Stack Overflow post about the setup is provided [here](https://stackoverflow.com/questions/50951955/pytesseract-tesseractnotfound-error-tesseract-is-not-installed-or-its-not-i).
+When receiving an error regarding eng.traineddata, do follow this post [here] (https://stackoverflow.com/questions/14800730/tesseract-running-error).

 ## Constraints of "Fibar"